freelw/cpp-transformer/README.md

 If you don't have a CUDA environment, you can also try the CPU version.
 Note that this version is extremely slow and is only intended for comparing and verifying the correctness of the GPU version.

 ### training
+Align the training data volume (512 pairs) of Chapter 11 Transformer in d2l.
 ```
 $ time ./transformer -e 30
 corpus : ./resources/fra_preprocessed_512.txt